EBIvariation/eva-accession/eva-accession-release-automation/publish_release_to_ftp/README_release_known_issues.txt

 solve the issues so those species can be included in subsequent releases.

 Zebu_9915 (GCA_000247795.2)
-This species was completely excluded due to problems with RS IDs clustering SS IDs that map to many different contigs/chromosomes
+Mapped variants from dbSNP for this species could not be released due to technical problems with high cardinality multimap variants i.e.,variants that map to too many different contigs/chromosomes

-The following species were completely excluded due to inconsistencies in the data:
+Mapped variants from dbSNP for the following species were completely excluded due to inconsistencies in the data:
 Date_palm_42345 (GCA_000413155.1) - Based on the data from dbSNP FTP, the submission batches could not be definitively associated with the variant data Plasmodium_5833 (GCA_000002765.1) - Insufficient data from dbSNP FTP Trematode_6183 (GCA_000237925.2) - Insufficient data from dbSNP FTP

-The following species were completely excluded because an INSDC accessioned assembly could not be identified for the variant mapping:
+Mapped variants from dbSNP for the following species were completely excluded because an INSDC accessioned assembly could not be identified for the variant mapping:
 Platypus_9258 (1303499 variants) - No equivalent INSDC accessioned assembly (GCA) for https://www.ncbi.nlm.nih.gov/assembly/GCF_000002275.1/